Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Many babies develop a skin rash in their first days or weeks of life as their sensitive skin adapts to a new environment.
 Most rashes are harmless and go away on their own, but if your baby seems unwell, or if you're worried, you should see your doctor.
 They can advise about the cause and whether treatment is necessary.

-Treatment of common childhood rashes
+How are common childhood rashes treated?

 If you think your child might be contagious, they should stay at home.
 Keep them away from school, childcare and other children.
 You should also keep them away from people who are pregnant, or who might be pregnant, since some childhood infections can cause serious problems in unborn babies.